 Alcoholism is not a static thing.
 It grows as I grow.
 It's established in my mind, and it's a power in my life.
 But when the word "power" was used I didn't know what that meant.
 I do know today.
 It means something other than physical power; something I knew nothing about.
 It's not about intelligence-power, college degrees, or anything like that; nor is it about being the smartest person in the world; or the dumbest; the richest or poorest; biggest or smallest.
 It's the disease that qualifies.
-That's the thing that brings us here, and is treated here with the same set of Steps, the same application, and the same power, for all of us.

 Tonight we talk about the ABCs of alcoholism, ego, and self.
 It's information that was presented to me that gave me a beginning in the application of Steps as a method of living.
-It's information that I must still consider today, this day, as an alcoholic with alcoholism, if I am to be the man God wants me to be.
+It's information that I must still consider today, as an alcoholic with alcoholism, if I am to be the man God wants me to be.
 I want to be that man.